Tri-Luma Side Effects

 Note: This page contains side effects data for the generic drug fluocinolone / hydroquinone / tretinoin topical.
 It is possible that some of the dosage forms included below may not apply to the brand name Tri-Luma.

 It is possible that some side effects of Tri-Luma may not have been reported.
 These can be reported to the FDA here.
 Always consult a healthcare professional for medical advice.

 For the Consumer

 Applies to fluocinolone / hydroquinone / tretinoin topical: topical application cream

-Along with its needed effects, fluocinolone / hydroquinone / tretinoin topical may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, fluocinolone / hydroquinone / tretinoin topical may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking fluocinolone / hydroquinone / tretinoin topical:More common
+If any of the following side effects occur while taking fluocinolone / hydroquinone / tretinoin topical, check with your doctor immediately:More common

 - Redness, peeling, drying, itching, or burning of the skin

 - Darkening of normal skin color